-After I recently wrote about a favorite Indian egg curry recipe, someone on Instagram suggested that I try the Burmese version.
-The person actually extended a future invitation to his mom’s house to underscore the merits of the Burmese version.
-I was intrigued and instead of waiting for the actual invite, I opened Burma Superstar, a new cookbook by restaurateur Desmond Tan and veteran cookbook author Kate Leahy (a friend of mine).
+Eggs are not just for breakfast or salad.
+In Asia they're often times simmered in sauce for easy going meals filled with protein goodness.
+After I wrote about a favorite Indian egg curry recipe, someone on Instagram suggested that I try the Burmese version.
+The person actually extended a future invitation to his mom's house to underscore the merits of the Burmese version!
+I was intrigued and instead of waiting for the actual invite, I opened Burma Superstar, a cookbook by restaurateur Desmond Tan and veteran cookbook author Kate Leahy (a friend of mine).

 What is Burma Superstar?
 It's a restaurant in the Bay Area and the first of its kind in America to have a dedicated cookbook.
 Its story is cross-cultural and transnational, just like Burma, which represents an unusual blending of South Asian (Indian), East Asian (Chinese), and Southeast Asian (Thai) traditions.
 As a result, the flavors of Burmese cuisine are a little spiced up, a bit hot, and there's soy sauce and fish sauce.